martriay/airtable-extension/iOS-Integration.md

 ## Environment Variables

-The iOS Shortcut uses the same backend API, so no additional environment variables are needed.
-The backend already has:
+The iOS Shortcut uses the same backend API with Basic Auth security.
+The backend requires:

 - `AIRTABLE_PAT`: Your Airtable Personal Access Token
 - `AIRTABLE_BASE_ID`: Your Airtable Base ID
 - `AIRTABLE_TABLE`: Your table name (defaults to "Units")
+- `BASIC_AUTH_USERNAME`: Username for API authentication
+- `BASIC_AUTH_PASSWORD`: Password for API authentication

+**Important**: You'll need to configure the same Basic Auth credentials in your iOS Shortcut's "Get Contents of URL" action (Step 5 above).

 ## Limitations